BitcoinDesign/Guide/guide/how-it-works/ecash/cashu.md

 ## Design best practices
 To learn more about Cashu specific design best practices you can check out the [Design best practices]({{ '/guide/how-it-works/ecash/design-best-practices' | relative_url }}) section.

+## Cashu Mints

+{% include picture.html
+   image = "/assets/images/guide/how-it-works/ecash/cashumint@1x.jpg"
+   retina = "/assets/images/guide/how-it-works/ecash/cashumint@2x.jpg"
+   mobile = "/assets/images/guide/how-it-works/ecash/cashumint-mobile@2x.jpg"
+   mobileRetina = "/assets/images/guide/how-it-works/ecash/cashumint-mobile@2x.jpg"
+   alt-text = "An illustration of how users, ecash, and a Cashu mint interact." caption = "How a Cashu mint interacts with users." width = 800 height = 456 layout = "full-width"
+%}

+A Cashu mint operates simply and centrally.
+One entity (the mint) handles the entire process: issuing bitcoin backed ecash tokens when users deposit bitcoin and redeeming them when users request withdrawals.
+This centralized model enables fast transactions but requires trust in the mint’s integrity and security.
+Cashu’s design prioritizes simplicity and speed, relying on a single mint to manage all operations.

 ## When to Use Cashu

 * **Rapid Deployment and Simple Integration** - Great for projects that need to be launched quickly with minimal setup.
 This includes MVPs, prototypes, and community-based applications where speed and ease of deployment are crucial.